 Data fusion refers to the combination of data from multiple sensors (either of the same or different types), whereas information fusion refers to the combination of data and information from sensors, human reports, and databases.

-The entrance requirements for the concentration in Data and Information Fusion are:
+The entrance requirements for the ME with a concentration in Data and Information Fusion are:

 • A baccalaureate degree in Engineering, Math, Physics, or a pre-approved related science (subject to approval).